MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/tasks/er-define-dependency-er-configurations-from-other-components-july-2017.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: kfend
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: nselin
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Define the dependency of configurations from othcomponents for electronic reporting (ER)

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Define the dependency of configurations from othcomponents for electronic reporting (ER)

 To complete these steps, you must first complete the steps in the task guide, ER Manage model mapping configurations, and you must have access to Microsoft Dynamics Lifecycle Services (LCS).
 This procedure shows how to design an Electronic reporting (ER) configuration and specify its dependency from other software components, so that you can help guarantee that the configuration is correctly downloaded to a specific version of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
 In this example, you will create required ER configurations for the sample company Litware, Inc.